Reduction of Waste from Single-Use Articles and

 Will Public Health provide violation notices to businesses?

-Los Angeles County Public Works will conduct enforcement activities, which includes providing violation notices after reviewing reports by Public Health and the general public.
+Los Angeles County Public Works will conduct enforcement activities, which includes issuing violation notices after reviewing reports by Public Health and the general public.

 Will we have more onsite inspections by multiple agencies?